 Students holding a B.Sc.
 Honours (4 year program) with a minimum B+ average in Biology, Biochemistry, Genetics, Microbiology or related fields are welcome to apply for graduate studies in Biology.
 Your on-line application will be automatically submitted to the Biology Graduate Assistant.
-All further documentation should be submitted directly to the Biology Graduate Assistant in the Department of Biology at the following address:
+All further documentation should be submitted directly to Barb Reuter, Academic Program Assistant (Graduate) in the Department of Biology at the following address:

 Department of Biology

 Life Science Building – Room 215A/B